1954 New Zealand Grand Prix: Race report

-Controversy arose regarding the overall result.
 Horace Gould would claim to have had completed 101 laps and that he had finished first, ahead of Jones.
 When Gould's protest was entered and upheld by the stewards (moving Gould from fourth to second), Wharton and Gaze subsequently protested against Gould, which led to an investigation as to where Gould had actually finished.
 It was discovered that while Gould did indeed complete 101 laps, his finishing time for 100 laps (race distance) still left him classified as being in fourth.
 Gould withdrew any further complaint and the original result remained.